Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 Graham assigned a PE of 8.5 for Zero Growth Companies

 According to Benjamin Graham’s formula from The Intelligent Investor, he assigned a PE of 8.5 to a company with zero growth.
-However, if you have used my stock valuation spreadsheet or read the article on how to value stocks using the Benjamin Graham formula, you would have noticed that I assign a PE of 7 for a no growth stock.
+However, if you have used my stock analyzer software or read the article on how to value stocks using the Benjamin Graham formula, you would have noticed that I assign a PE of 7 for a no growth stock.

 With that in mind, I wanted to know how a stock considered by the market to have no growth potential would perform.

 If the PE is too low, then there is a high probability that there really is a fault with the business.
 But if the company is borderline, there is a good chance that the business is sound and healthy but just misunderstood by the market or affected by macro factors outside of the company’s control.

 The PE range of No Growth Stocks

 What I tried to do was to find that range of borderline no growth PE’s.
 Keep in mind that lower expectations make the upside return that much more impressive as David Dreman has emphasized heavily in his books.

 Through trial and error, I found that a PE range of 7 to 8.5 yielded the best results, but to be certain that I was getting quality companies, I included an additional criteria of ROE greater than 13%.

 YTD the screen has returned a price return of 14.3% compared to 1.1% for the S&P500.

 In a year where the majority of funds are under-performing, the screen selection is doing extremely well.